Arkansas Court Records Search

 Copying and inspection fees of public records vary and depend on the number of pages in the document.
 However, Arkansas laws demand that the total fee be paid upfront if it exceeds $25.
 Custodians of public records may waive fees for requested records if the purpose of the request is non-commercial or in the public interest.

 The record of cases heard at the Arkansas Supreme Court and the Court of Appeals from May 20, 2013, is available online to members of the public.
-Requestors can go online to find records of most cases using a modern case management system called CourtConnect.
+Requestors can search records of most cases online using a modern case management system called CourtConnect.
 Records of some District and Circuit Courts are also fully accessible on the CourtConnect platform, while others only have partial records maintained.

 - Search by Name: Requesters can use all or part of the names of persons or businesses who are parties to any case to find court records.

 - Search by Judgment: Interested persons can use the completion status of judgments to search for cases on the CourtConnect platform.
-The options of judgments that have been given, set aside, or vacated can be used to find court cases.
+The options of judgments given, set aside, or vacated can be used to find court cases.

 - Search by Date: Requestors can use both the beginning and end dates of proceedings heard in court to find their cases of interest.